Skip to main content

 Enabling partial discounts allows a rule that would fail because of insufficient budget to pass.
 The rule still fails when the budget reaches 0.
 Use the desiredValue property to identify the original value of the discount.

-If you use the Discount individual items effect in your rules and partial discounts is enabled, the rule passes even if the budget is insufficient to apply the full discount to every eligible cart item.
+If you use the Discount individual items effect in your rules after enabling partial discounts, the rule passes even if the budget is insufficient to apply the full discount to every eligible cart item.
 In this case, one of the items in the list receives a lower discount and some items may receive no discount.

 If you use the Discount bundles pro rata effect or the Discount individual items effect with a bundle definition as your list of cart items, use the bundleIndex and bundleName properties to identify the bundle whose items are discounted.